-Our analysis have shown that the many of the results of the dynamic H-O model will extend to the case of non-homothetic preferences as long as both goods are normal and discount factors are the same between countries.
-In this case the steady state trade pattern will satisfy the static H-O theorem, a dynamic H-O theorem will hold, and the steady states will be saddle points.
-The main difference introduced by non-homotheticity when goods are normal and discount factors are equal is that the world capital stock will depend on the distribution of income across countries.
-Allowing discount factors to differ between countries (while keeping steady state rentals constant) introduces the possibility that the static and dynamic H-O theorems may fail to hold.
+Our analysis has focused on the question of how the results of the dynamic H-O model will extend to the case in which preferences are non-homothetic, so that demands of households vary with per capita wealth.
+We have shown that if labor productivities and discount factors are the same across countries and goods are normal in consumption, then the main results of the benchmark H-O model will hold.
+These results include the fact that the steady state trade pattern will satisfy the static H-O theorem, a dynamic H-O theorem will hold, and the free trade steady state will be a saddle point.
+The primary difference introduced in this case is that the world capital stock in the steady state will depend on the distribution of income across countries.